-Still Very Good at 590nm and 720nm, but quite milky at 850nm, Hot area rather than spot from about f/7.1
+Still Good at 590nm and 720nm for BW, but quite milky at 850nm, Hot area rather than spot from about f/7.1

 The Hot Spot appears to be excessive "Blue" sensitivity, which means the deeper Infrared as the Red, Green and Blue channels are reversed in the Infrared zone.
 This allows the hot spot to be easily controlled when processing as Black and White, by lowering the Blue levels before or during the Black and White conversion.

 The other thing I have noticed is the slight Field Curvature present in Visible Light is exaggerated in infrared, again this can be put to advantage as the bottom corners of landscapes are more in focus than normal.
 The downside is the edges and top corners at infinity are not as sharp.
 Click on the Images Below;